Posts

 HOA's Invalid Fine Schedule Invalidates Fines

 We have attempted to engage the HOA's President in a discussion regarding the community's violation fine schedule since August 2025, but continue to be ignored and have yet to receive a reply as of May 2026.
-Specifically, we have attempted to address that it appears that the HOA's current fine schedule is invalid as it does not conform to the new California law (AB 130) that went into effect on June 30, 2025 and caps fines at $100 (unless they relate to health or safety issues).
+Specifically, we have attempted to address that the fine schedule is outdated and, therefore, invalid as it does not conform to the new California law (AB 130) that went into effect on June 30, 2025 and caps fines at $100 (unless they relate to health or safety issues).
 The issue resurfaced recently since fines amounting to a few hundred dollars were posted to our account.
 We reached out to our attorneys for guidance and learned that, given the invalid fine schedule, the HOA cannot lawfully impose monetary penalties on homeowners.
-We were informed that we cannot, unfortunately, reverse the violation fines made to other members of the association (otherwise, we would!) and that each household is required to dispute their own.
-We d...
+We were hoping to reverse fines for the entire community, but were informed that each household is required to dispute their own.
+We demanded that the fines posted to our account be immediately reversed...

 Questions for Management

-In progress Pursuant to CC&R Section 4.28, ...
+Pursuant to CC&R Section 4.28 , ...
 The Association shall enforce its respective parking restrictions by all lawful means, including... towing of any violating vehicle.
-The Association shall contract with a towing company to remove vehicles that violate the no parking restrictions and shall provide the Owners with a telephone number to report violations."
-What is the phone number for the towing company to report vehicles that are improperly parked in the motor courts?
-Pursuant to Section 7.1.2 of the Rules + Regulations, Each Owner shall keep in his/her garage readily available for parking of permitted vehicles and shall not store any goods or materials therein, nor use any portion of the garage for a workshop or other use if such storage or use would prevent said Owner from parking the number of vehicles therein for which said garage was originally designed and constructed.
-Each garage in the community holds a minimum of two vehicles ...
+The Association shall contract with a towing company to remove vehicles that violate the no parking restrictions and shall provide the Owners with a telephone number to report violations . " What is the criteria and procedure for towing?
+Has the HOA contracted with a towing company as required by the CC&Rs to address unpermitted motor court parking?
+If not, please explain why.
+If so, what is the phone number for the towing company to report vehicles that are improperly parked in the motor courts?
+Pursuant to Section 7.1.2 of the Rules + Regulations , Each Owner shall keep in his/her garage readily available for parking of permitted vehicles and shall not store any goods or materials therein, nor use any portion of the garage for a workshop or other use if such storage o...

 HOA Hell